 2. Review, Scope and Plan

-Now you need to define the plan, scope and limitation of the redesign.
+Now you need to define the plan, scope and limitations of the redesign.

 Here are the key actions to undertake during this stage: